austinhuang0131/austinhuang0131.github.io/discord-issues.md

 Yes, not asking for a real name on signup means you won't ask it later!
 Totally infallible logic.
 (For the "selling data" part, [look above.](#homepage))

-> 4\.
-Can my teen be exposed to inappropriate content on Discord?

-Does Discord not know that there exists a tool called "search engines"?
-Otherwise, is Discord ignorant of all the controversies???

-5 and 6: While I do have a strong urge to criticize these parts, I do realize that it is impossible to prevent them for *any* social media, so I'll spare them to your judgment.
+4, 5 and 6: While I do have a strong urge to criticize these parts, I do realize that it is impossible to prevent them for *any* social media, so I'll spare them to your judgment.

 > If you ever believe that your teen is in danger on Discord, and have access to their email address, you can email us from that email address and request that we delete the account.